7.2: Restructure legal framework for regulation

 The Capital Markets Authority Bill was a key input into the yet to be published FSA Bill.
 The FSA Bill was approved by Cabinet on 6 April 2017.

 Operational Bills (e.g. the Securities, Investments and Derivatives Bill) are expected to be prioritized once the FSA Bill is enacted.
-As at 31 March 2019, the Authority continues to engage the National Treasury for updates on progress in the publication of the SID Bill.
+The Authority continues to engage the National Treasury for updates on progress in the publication of the SID Bill.

 Revised capital markets legislation.